 However, a skilled child custody attorney can sometimes negotiate an agreement with the opposing party to get a hair follicle test.
 This can only be done by agreement, otherwise, testing is limited to urine.

-It’s important to remember that a positive result on a drug or alcohol test does not automatically mean an adverse outcome in the custody case for the parent who tested positive.
-This will simply be one of the considerations the family court will consider.
+It is important to remember that a positive result on a drug or alcohol test does not automatically mean a parent will lose custody or there will be an adverse outcome in the custody case for the parent who tested positive.
+This will simply be one of the factors the family court will consider in making a custody order.

 Can a Parent Lose Custody of a Child for Failing a Drug Test?